jpakkane/parzip/README.md

 ## Supports

  - multithreading
+ - uncompressed files
- - deflate compression and stored files
+ - deflate and lzma compressed files
  - ZIP64 extensions (i.e. >4 GB files)

 ## Does not support

  - encryption (zip encryption is broken, use GPG instead)
  - ancient compression methods
- - VMS, Amiga or other non-modern platform
+ - VMS, Amiga or any other non-modern platform

 ## Contributions